-There is no point going through creating a brand identity if no one knows about it.
+There is no point in creating a brand identity if no one knows about it.
 A brand is more than just a logo.
-Even so, to establish your brand and build loyalty, you need to make all the elements of their identity easily recognizable.
+Even so, to establish your brand and build loyalty, you need to make all the elements of your identity easily recognizable.
 It should be simple and remind people of the brand but unique enough to catch their eye.

 2) Be consistent

 While you may use various platforms to send out your message, the brand message must remain consistent.
 It should be clear and unambiguous across all products and platforms.
 Ultimately, a consistent message will give your company a better chance to reinforce its message.